JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ## Common Information

 Parameters allow you to avoid using plain values in TeamCity UI and build scripts.
-Instead, you can reference a parameter by its name using the `%\<parameter_name>%` syntax.
+Instead, you can reference a parameter by its name using the `%\parameter_name%` syntax.
 In addition, parameters can reference other parameters in their values (for example, `system.tomcat.libs=%\env.CATALINA_HOME%/lib/*.jar`).

 Storing values in parameters allows you to: